Dr. Gerald Niznick College of Dentistry

-The student will be notified in a letter from the Dean's Office if he/she is granted this examination privilege by Dental College Council.
+The student will be notified in a letter from the Dean's Office if they are granted this examination privilege by Dental College Council.
 A student who is granted supplemental privileges is obliged to sit the examination at the soonest opportunity prior to the start of the next academic session.

-The student must contact his/her Course Coordinator within 14 days of the date the notification letter from the Dean’s Office to schedule a date to write their supplemental examination.
+The student must contact their Course Coordinator within 14 days of the date the notification letter from the Dean’s Office to schedule a date to write their supplemental examination.

-A student in second year who has failed in not more than three courses, or who failed to obtain a sessional (combined fall & winter GPA) grade point average of 2.0 for all courses taken by him or her, may, at the discretion of Dental College Council, be awarded the privilege of one, two or three supplemental examinations.
+A student in second year who has failed in not more than three courses, or who failed to obtain a sessional (combined fall & winter GPA) grade point average of 2.0 for all courses taken by them, may, at the discretion of Dental College Council, be awarded the privilege of one, two or three supplemental examinations.

-If a student has any failures he/she must have a minimum sessional (combined fall & winter GPA) grade point average of 2.0, including the failure(s), in order to qualify for supplemental privileges.
+If a student has any failures they must have a minimum sessional (combined fall & winter GPA) grade point average of 2.0, including the failure(s), in order to qualify for supplemental privileges.